almet/dropit-common/doc/source/dropit-api.rst

 To work with these notes, Dropit! provides a set of views_ you can find in the `_design` folder on the dropit-common repository.

-notes:
+heads:
+    Return all heading notes.
+So, 1 note per group of note/revision
+by_root:
-    Return all documents for an user (inside a DB)
+    Return all notes, with a key about their root.
-by_rev:
-    Return all the revisions in the db.
+history:
+    List the history of all revisions, with [doc.root_note and doc.rev_number] as key.
 conflicts:
     Return the documents that are in a conflict state.
 This is useful for replication process.
 The client have to implement a method to handle the conflicts on the db and to resolve them.
 See the conflict.rst doc to know more.
 tags:
-    Return all the existing tags for the user.
+    Return all the existing tags within the db.
 by_tag:
     Return all the notes tagged with specific tags.
+    Reduce by default.
+summary:
+    Return a simple summary of all existing notes (heads only).

 .. _views: http://books.couchdb.org/relax/design-documents/views
 .. _documents: http://books.couchdb.org/relax/intro/core-api#Documents